ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    ```
    {:pre}

-   where:
+   Where:
    - `INSTANCE_NAME` is _my-instance_
    - `VPC_ID` is _VPC_ID_
    - `ZONE_NAME` is _us-south-1_
    - `PROFILE_ID` is _b-2x4_
    - `SUBNET_ID` is _SUBNET_ID_
    - `IMAGE_ID` is _IMAGE_ID_
    - `KEY_IDS` is _KEY_ID1, KEY_ID2, ..._
    - `VOLUME_ATTACH_JSON` is the volume attachment specification in JSON format, provided in the command or as a file.
 For an example volume attachment JSON file, see [Create a volume attachment JSON](/docs/vpc?topic=vpc-attaching-block-storage-cli#volume_attachment_json).

-   For this example, you'd see the following responses. **Note:** The following response will vary depending on what optional values you use.
+   For this example, you'd see the following responses. **Note:** The following response varies depending on what optional values you use.
    ```
    ID                0738-2x12xxx5-xx11-1234-x4x5-1xxx12345678
    Name              my-instance